scalacenter/tooling-working-groups/nominations/guillaume-martres.md

 ## Proposer

-This candidate has been nominated by Nicolas Stucki (@nicolasstucki) and seconded by *seconder*.
+This candidate has been nominated by Nicolas Stucki (@nicolasstucki) and seconded by Seth Tisue (@sethtisue).

 ## Qualifications and Experience